daniel10012/progress-log/learned_concepts.md

 with requests_html : r.html.render() -> opens chromium to render the a return the JS

 on github to put the project online : call file index.html then click on settings and go down

+use Xpath to get a specific element in requests-html